Assignment 5: Keyboard and Simple Shell

 • Verify that your submission builds correctly, with no warnings.
 Clean build always!

-• Run automated tests on your ps2, keyboard and shell modules
+• Run our automated tests on your ps2 keyboard and shell modules

 • Take care!
 Our automated testing requires that your shell has absolute consistency in calling module.shell_printf for all shell output.
 Double-check that you are compliant.
-Be sure to remove or comment out all use of printf and debugging output.
+Be sure to remove or comment out any direct use of printf or debugging output.

 • Go over the test cases you added to test_keyboard_shell.c and evaluate for thoughtfulness and completeness in coverage.